Please ensure Javascript is enabled for purposes of website accessibility

 Article (54) Individual Labour Disputes

-3. The Ministry's resolution issued to decide upon the dispute in accordance with its capacities stipulated in clause (2) of this article, shall have the power of an execution writ, and it shall be appended with a writ of execution in accordance with the usual procedures; and any party of the dispute parties may – within (15) fifteen business days as of the day of notifying him of the resolution, file a case before the Competent Court of Appeal to examine the dispute.
-The Court shall schedule a session to examine the case within (3) three business days and shall rule upon it within (15) fifteen business days as of the date of filing the case; and the judgment issued by the Court of Appeal – in accordance with the provisions of this clause – shall be a final judgment.
-Filing the case shall result in the suspending the execution of the aforementioned resolution.
+3. The Ministry resolution to settle the dispute in accordance with its powers stipulated in Clause No. (2) of this Article shall have the force of executive instrument, and it shall be stamped with the executive enforcement in accordance with the normal procedures.
+Any party to the dispute may file a case before the Competent Court of First Instance to consider the subject of the dispute within (15) fifteen working days from the date of notice or announcement of the resolution.
+The Court shall set a session to consider the case within (3) three working days from the date of filing the case.
+The two parties to the dispute shall be informed thereof.
+It shall decide on it within (30) thirty working days from the date of filing the case.
+The judgment issued by the Competent Court of First Instance on the subject of the dispute in accordance with the provisions of this clause shall be a final judgment.
+Filing the case shall result in the suspension of the implementation of the Ministry resolution referred to in this clause.

-6. The Minister may issue a resolution to impose other administrative procedures or measures on the Establishment, to avoid that the existing individual dispute may lead to a collective labour dispute that would harm the public interest.
+6. The Minister may issue a resolution to impose other administrative procedures or measures on the Establishment, to avoid that the current individual dispute may lead to a collective labour dispute that would harm the public interest.

 Article (55) Exemption from Judicial Fees